danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 - Don't optimise based on feeling
 - Use React DevTools Profiler to measure
 - Only optimise if you're dropping frames

 ---

+### Perceived performance

+Prefetching, lazy loading and optimistic updates improve perceived performance without \
+actual speed gains<!-- .element: class="fragment" -->

+Loading spinner anyone?<!-- .element: class="fragment" -->

+Note:
+- There is also the idea of perceived performance
+- Where 'feeling fast' is considered almost as valuable as actually 'being' fast
+- Prefetching, lazy loading and optimistic updates improve perceived performance without actual speed gains
+- And why is this important?
+- It provides immediate feedback to users, making the application feel responsive even during slow network conditions
+- People will quite happily sit there an watch a page loading

+---